georgeharker/comment-tasks.nvim/README.md

 - **ClickUp**: Updates the SourceFiles custom field
 - **GitHub**: Adds/updates a "Source Files" section in the issue body
 - **Todoist**: Adds/updates a "Source Files" section in the task description
+- **GitLab**: Adds/updates a "Source Files" section in the issue description

 ## Advanced Usage